stl00/ENGG1340-Group-45/README.md

 Problem statement and settings:

 Assuming that we have a family-owned restaurant which specializes in Chinese cuisine.
-In order to maximize administration effiency, we target to develop a system to manage the tables' status in terms of their occupancy, reservation, and billing, etc. The system should be able to help the waiter identify adn control every table's status on a user-friendly terminal with simple interacrive interfaces (say a large touchscreen deveice) corresponding to the real-world scenarios.
+In order to maximize administration effiency, we target to develop a system to manage the tables' status in terms of their occupancy, reservation, and billing, etc. The system should be able to help the waiter identify adn control every table's status on a user-friendly terminal with simple interacrive interfaces (say a large touchscreen device) corresponding to the real-world scenarios.

 In details, the system will have below basic functions:
 1) Display whether a table is available or occupied.